KolyaHarutyunyan/SudokuUI/README.md

 ## Acknowledgements

-The UI and features for this app take heavy inspiration from Duncan's SuDoku Solver, an execellent Sudoku solver available for Windows [here](http://www.littlegogs.com/).
+The UI and features for this app take inspiration from [Duncan's SuDoku Solver](http://www.littlegogs.com/) and Cracking the Cryptic's solver.